 Zoom Search Engine FAQ - Troubleshooting PHP

 This is due to the memory limits set on your web server for PHP scripts being too low.
+The quantity of RAM required depends on the size of your index files.
 You can fix this by editing the PHP config file for your webserver (php.ini), as follows:

 Change from (default limits can be 8M or 16M in older versions of PHP),

 Alternatively, if you do not have access to your web server's global PHP settings, you can add the following lines to the .htaccess file located in the same directory as your PHP search files.
 You might have to create this file with a text editor if it doesn't already exist.

 This might not work on all servers either (it depends on what has been allowed by your hosting company).
 Refer to your web host or PHP Users Guide for more information.